 In D&D 5th edition, a Rakshasa is an evil fiend that originates from the Nine Hells.
-Rakshasas are known for their manipulative behavior and their ability to change forms.
+Rakshasas have a tiger head and human body, they are known for their manipulative behavior and their ability to change forms.

 Medium fiend, lawful evil

 - Creature Type: Fiend

 - Armor Class: 16 (natural armor)

 - STR 14(+2), DEX 17 (+3), CON 18 (+4), INT 13 (+1), WIS 16 (+3), CHA 20 (+5)

 - Damage Vulnerabilities: Piercing from magic weapons wielded by good creatures

 - Damage Immunities: Bludgeoning, piercing, and slashing from nonmagical attacks

 - Senses: Darkvision 60 ft., Passive Perception 13